 Beekeeping Supplies & Equipment- That You Need or Want

 Getting started in beekeeping is not an inexpensive activity.
 The cost of everything needed for you and your bees adds up.
+Cost is a major factor to consider when keeping honey bees.
+There will be some ongoing costs too.
 Sorting out which types of beekeeping supplies & equipment you really need can make the task easier.

 Buying equipment for your bees is not an inexpensive endeavor.
 Not only do the required items cost money, it can be difficult to know what to purchase.

 And equipment is not the only thing you will need to acquire.
 Managing honey bees will result in purchasing beekeeping supplies as your hives grow in number and strength.

 The world of beekeeping involves a lot of opinions.
 And you have some decisions to make.
 There is not always just 1 answer to a question.

 If your budget is tight, start with the basics.
 You can always buy more fun beekeeping gadgets next year.

 There are several different types of beehives in use.
 Which is best for you?
 That depends on several factors including your location and beekeeping goals.
 Each kind of hive has advantage and challenges. – Choosing the Best Types of Hives